Muzaffar Hassan: Pakistan Navy (1947-1971)

-In 1952, he was promoted as Commander and commanded the destroyer, the PNS Tughril along with PNS Tippu Sultan commanded by Captain M.A.
-Alvi.
-There, he accompanied Governor of Punjab, Abdur Rab Nishtar, on a Hajj mission led by Pakistan Navy in Mecca, Saudi Arabia.
-His career in the Navy progressed in the 1960s when he was promoted as Rear-Admiral in 1965 after participating in the second war with India.
+In 1952, he was promoted to commander and commanded the destroyer PNS Tughril.
+He accompanied Governor of Punjab Abdur Rab Nishtar on Hajj to Mecca.
+His career in the Navy progressed in the 1960s; he was promoted to rear-admiral in 1965 after participating in the second war with India.

-In 1967, he was appointed as Commander of Western Naval Command and Commander Karachi (COMKAR) in 1968 at the Navy NHQ.
-In 1969, his nomination to command the Navy was approved when Admiral S.M.
-Ahsan was promoted as Governor of East Pakistan with a promotion to the rank as Vice-Admiral.
-As Commander-in-Chief of Navy, he frequently paid visit to East Pakistan to review the operational readiness of the Navy in 1969–71.
+He succeeded Vice Admiral S. M. Ahsan as Commander-in-Chief of the Pakistan Navy on 1 September 1969.
+He frequently visited East Pakistan to review the operational readiness of the Navy between 1969 and 1971.
 During this time, he also served as military adviser to the Southeast Asia Treaty Organization (SEATO).

-In 1971, he led the Pakistan Navy against the Indian Navy but the war ended with the devastating effects on Pakistan Navy which lost the number of warships off the coast of Karachi with no cover from the Pakistan Air Force (PAF).
-The Navy NHQ was located in Karachi which came under intense attacks by the Indian Navy and the Indian Air Force which crippled the Navy.
-The casualties inflicted to Navy included the 408 personnel dead at sea and ~3,000 personnels including 1300 naval officers were held as prisoners of war.
-Many of his requests to retaliate against the Indian Navy were rebuffed by the Air Marshal Abdul Rahim Khan who reportedly quoted: "Well, old boy, this happens in war.
+Naval casualties included 408 personnel killed at sea, and around 3,000 personnel, including 1300 naval officers, were held as prisoners of war.
+Many of his requests to retaliate against the Indian Navy were rebuffed by Air Marshal Abdul Rahim Khan, who reportedly said, "Well, old boy, this happens in war.
 I am sorry your ships have been sunk.
 We shall try to do something in the future."